-Middle Fork Road to Icehouse Saddle is a 14.4 mile moderately trafficked out and back trail located near Lytle Creek, CA that features a river and is rated as difficult.
+Middle Fork Road to Icehouse Saddle is a 14.4 mile moderately trafficked out and back trail located near Lytle Creek, California that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash